 The rock faces into and out of Dark Harbour sport colourful autographs – though I’m unsure of whether the locals approve of the writing.

-As you can see I just got a taste of what Grand Manan offers.
+I just got a taste of what the island offers